jasperalbers/nest-benchmarks/README.md

 **HPC split into many `Connect` calls**

-This is the hpc_benchmark, but split into a lot `Connect` calls.
+This is the hpc_benchmark, but split into a lot of`Connect` calls.
 We split the excitatory and inhibitory neurons into `NBLOCKS` populations each.
 For each of the excitatory and inhibitory blocks, we connect to `0.1*NBLOCKS` populations.

 With`<parameter name="NBLOCKS" type="int" mode="python">1000</parameter>`, we have a constant number of `NBLOCKS = 1000`, but when `<parameter name="NBLOCKS" type="int" mode="python">1000*$NUMBER_OF_NODES</parameter>`, `NBLOCKS` increase with the number of nodes, so we get more and more `Connect` calls.